Feral cats in Istanbul: Law

 Before 2021, the Turkish law defined animals (strays and pets) as "commodities", rather than "living beings".
 This classification was criticized by animal rights activists, as it led to perceived lenient penalties against animal cruelty.
 According to the proposition that was accepted in 2021, pets and stray animals were given "living being" status, which allows from six months up to four years jail sentences for crimes against animals.
 The law also mandates the sterilization of all stray animals in Turkey.

-In 2019 a Japanese national was deported from Turkey after he admitted to killing and eating 5 stray cats in Küçükçekmece, which gained widespread outrage in both countries.
+In 2021 a Japanese national was deported from Turkey after he admitted to killing and eating 5 stray cats in Küçükçekmece, which gained widespread outrage in both countries.

 Cat life in Istanbul

 Approximately 125,000 stray cats are thought to live in Istanbul.
 When house cats are included, it is estimated that 200,000 cats live in Istanbul.
-Street cats are thought to enjoy a comfortable life in the city.

-Generally, every street in Istanbul has cats that are familiar to locals.
-In these streets, tiny "cat houses" have been prepared for stray cats.
-Neighborhood residents place food and water containers in front of their houses to feed stray cats.

-The Municipality of Istanbul has placed vending machines for cats and dogs in many parts of the city; there are many cats around these vending machines.
-Citizens passing by put coins into these machines, ensuring that cats and dogs are fed.
+Stray cats can be seen in many places in Istanbul, whether in university classrooms, on ferries, buses, or subway trains, with no one bothering them.
+This has led to the city being nicknamed "Catstanbul" by cat lovers around the world.
+Marcel Heijnen says that the cats are a kind of hybrid between strays and pets.